jeff-adkisson/swe-3313-fall-2023/project/details-requirements.md

 ### Submission Steps

-The entire team will work execute the project plan requirements. *All of you need* to review the completed work.
+The entire team will work execute the requirements EFFORT. *All of you need* to review the completed work.
 This is a team effort and the team will succeed or fail as a group.

-Once your work is complete, ***every* team member will do the following:** post a link to your team's Github repo in the Requirements assignment in D2L before 11:59PM on Thursday, October 16, 2023.
+Once your work is complete, ***every* team member will do the following:** post a link to your team's Github repo in the Requirements assignment in D2L before 11:59PM on Thursday, October 26, 2023.

 If you forget to post your link in D2L, you will receive a late submission penalty (see syllabus).
 Do not rely on your teammates for this.
 Everyone must submit the link themselves (it's connected to the gradebook).